michaelsmith37429/ibc-rs/ibc-data-types/README.md

 Inter-Blockchain Communication (IBC) data structures.
 It simplifies the integration of various IBC domain types into your project.
-IBC is a distributed protocol facilitating communication between independent sovereign blockchains and The IBC data structures within this crate abstract various IBC specifications, offering a convenient means to encode and decode IBC messages to and from proto types exposed by [`ibc-proto`](https://github.com/cosmos/ibc-proto-rs) crate.
+IBC is a distributed protocol facilitating communication between independent sovereign blockchains and the IBC data structures within this crate abstract various IBC specifications, offering a convenient means to encode and decode IBC messages to and from proto types exposed by [`ibc-proto`](https://github.com/cosmos/ibc-proto-rs) crate.
 Additionally, it